MatyMik/weatherApp/README.md

 if the tasks are long running or never ending.
 In such cases, we may let multiple tasks run cooperatively, using coroutines, and make steady progress on all tasks.
-We can also use coroutines to build an unbounded stream of data—see Creating Infinite Sequences, on page 303.
+We can also use coroutines to build an unbounded stream of data — likeCreating Infinite Sequences

 ### 15.3 Coroutine Context and Threads <a name="coroutine_context_and_threads"></a>